livewire/docs/pages/transitions.md

 # CSS Transitions

 ## Simple fade transition
 One of the benefits of using Livewire is utilizing familiar backend functionality like Blade, while making smooth front-ends.
-Livewire provides a simple CSS Transition system to help acheive this effect.
+Livewire provides a simple CSS Transition system to help achieve this effect.

 Livewire provides a basic "fade" transition out-of-the-box.